-Creating a truly lossless network using today's state-of-the art design with PFC and ECN requires precise hand tuning of configuration parameters.
-Effectively using PFC requires that differentiated application traffic has been properly allocated to appropriate traffic classes.
-Quality of service (QoS) configuration typically occurs at the end-points or top-of-rack switches, and in either case must be consistently configured across the network.
-Once traffic is flowing on the appropriate traffic class, per-switch buffer tuning is required for PFC to assure no packet drops occur.
-Reserved buffer 'headroom' must be calculated from the product of link speed, link distance and maximum packet size in order to absorb packets in flight once a per-priority pause frame has been issued by a downstream switch.
+Creating a truly lossless network using today's state-of-the art design with PFC requires precise tuning of configuration parameters.
+Effectively using PFC requires that differentiated application traffic has been properly allocated to appropriate traffic classes. -Quality of service (QoS) configuration typically occurs at the end-points or top-of-rack switches, and in either case must be consistently configured across the network.
+Once traffic is flowing on the appropriate traffic class, per-switch buffer tuning is required for PFC to assure ensure no packet drops occur.
+Reserved buffer "-headroom-" must be calculated from the product of link speed, link distance, and maximum packet size in order to absorb packets in flight once a per-priority pause frame has been issued by a downstream switch.
 Additional buffer configuration to manage dynamic shared pools of buffers across different traffic classes may be required on some switch architectures.
+Consideration of internal switch buffer "-cell-" size may also be required on many switch architectures [15].
+When distance and link speeds are high, multiple small packets may be inflight after a pause frame has been issued and a switch architecture that takes advantage of large internal buffer 'cell' sizes may inefficiently utilize the available buffer to absorb individual packets.
 Tuning QoS and buffer configuration by hand can be quite complex.
 Some vendors actually recommend a trial-and-error approach to configuration.
 Future technologies should consider protocols and methods to simplify lossless configuration.